It’s frustrating to watch visitors search your WordPress site, come up empty, and leave – especially when the right content is just a click away.

 Enable Search in PDF and Documents

-SearchWP can also search inside PDF files and office documents uploaded in your WordPress media library.
+SearchWP can also search inside PDF files and office documents uploaded to your WordPress media library, such as ebooks, menus, reports, and other resources.

 Simply go to the SearchWP » Algorithm page and click on your search engine’s ‘Sources & Settings’ button.